patrickward/hop/pulse/README.md

 # Pulse Package

 The `pulse` package provides a quick and dirty way to collect and monitor application metrics in Go applications using the hop framework.
 It includes HTTP middleware for request metrics, memory statistics tracking, and a built-in metrics visualization dashboard.
-It's not meant to be a full-fledged monitoring solution but rather a simple way to get started with metrics collection.
+It's not meant to be a full-fledged monitoring solution but rather a simple way to get started with metrics collection during development.
 For more advanced use cases, consider using a dedicated monitoring tool like Prometheus or Grafana.

 ## Features